 - The novel’s Coraline is independently motivated and curious.
 She does a lot of solitary exploring and doesn’t have any recognizable fears.
 However, in the film she is portrayed differently.
 It seems she simply wanders from her house out of boredom, not out of genuine curiosity.
 Outside she is alarmed by noises and runs down the hill, terrified, and is nearly run over by a boy on a bike.
 The boy looms over her.
 Immediately in that situation she is made to be the lesser, submissive character.
 The boy on the bike is Wybie.
 This first encounter presents Coraline as easily frightened and places Wybie in a more dominant position.

 - The trend of Wybie as a figure of masculine authority continues.
 For example, in the movie there is an old well that part of the plot.
 Coraline does not discover it on her own as she does in the book, Wybie is the one to tell her about it.

-In other ways, Neil Gaiman’s feminism is retained in the movie adaptation, which leads most people to conclude that even the film is a feminist work:
+In other ways, Neil Gaiman’s feminism is retained in the movie adaptation, which leads most people to conclude that the film is ultimately a feminist work:

 - The main character is a girl.

 - Initially, Coraline tries to enforce gender roles in her family.
 She wants a “perfect” family.
 She doesn’t like that her father is the one to do the cooking, and asks her mother why she doesn’t ever cook.
 (Is it really because her father’s ‘recipes’ are horrible?
 Either way, the man as hopeless cook is an overdone trope in its own right.)
 But she learns that ‘perfect’ family does not mean a mother who cooks wonderful food a la 1950s White suburban America/England.
 (Is the father really a hopeless cook, or is he a fantastic cook, while Coraline is simply a fussy eater?
 That’s up for interpretation.)

 I’ll leave it to you to decide.
 In any case, it is great that Coraline exists in the world.